 About Crosstown High

-Crosstown High first opened for the 2018-19 school year with a class of 9th graders.
-We will add one grade each year, eventually serving students in grades 9-12.
+Crosstown High is currently serving about 280 students in the 9th and 10th grade.
+The school first opened for the 2018-19 school year with a class of 9th graders.
+We are adding one grade each year, and will eventually serve students in grades 9-12.

 Crosstown High is...